larslaade/memory/README.md

 ======

 A memory card game created with HTML, CSS3 and JavaScript.

 I initially crafted this for my daughter in 2010.

+- 2010 initial version
-2012 it was updated to run in all major browsers.
+- 2012 update for all major browsers
-2014 it runs native without jQuery and has SVG images.
+- 2014 removed jQuery and added SVG images
-2015 updated SVG to inline sprite and removed prefixes.
+- 2015 updated SVG to a inline sprite and removed CSS-prefixes

 Licence
 =======